tock/tock/doc/Design.md

 reference to process memory is still valid.

-For a capsule to safely allocate memory from a process, the kernel must enforce three properties: allocated memory does not allow capsules to break the type system; capsules can only access pointers to process memory while the process is alive; and the kernel must be able to reclaim memory from a terminated process.
+For a capsule to safely allocate memory from a process, the kernel must enforce three properties:

+  1. Allocated memory does not allow capsules to break the type system.

+  2. Capsules can only access pointers to process memory while the process is alive.

+  3. The kernel must be able to reclaim memory from a terminated process.

 Tock provides a safe memory allocation mechanism that meets these three requirements through memory grants.
 Capsules can allocate data of arbitrary type from the memory of processes that interact with them.
 This memory is allocated from the grant segment.

 Just as with buffers passed through allow, references to granted memory are wrapped in a type-safe struct that ensures the process is still alive before